3. In Love With Spring: My Novel Online

 “God, Ryan, you are so gross,” Jessica said.
 But she didn’t pull away as he threw his arm around her shoulder.
 It was only when he cupped one of her breasts that she shoved him.
 “Pig.”

-Embarrassed, Mandy glanced down.
+Embarrassed, Mandy looked away again.
 There was nothing romantic about Ryan’s gesture.
 Half the guys at the school had grabbed Jessica’s breasts; not out of any feelings for her, but just so they could say they did.
-Mandy thought of her own breasts, not big like Jessica’s, but firm and smooth, and decided that no guy would be allowed to touch them unless he really appreciated them.
+Mandy thought about her own breasts, not big like Jessica’s, but firm and smooth, and decided that no guy would be allowed to touch them unless he really appreciated them.

 “I need another brew,” Ryan announced.

 “Get me one, too,” Jessica said.

 “Shit, Jess,” Ryan said, “you drink as much as me.”